Criteria

 Overall Approach

-Clarity, originality, credibility and relevance of the idea.
+Clarity, originality, credibility and relevance of the submitted solution.

 Elaboration